277

 Alvin: I can’t imagine what comes after him.

-Mona: I imagine him touring these Russian AI labs and stopping at someone’s desk and tapping his finger on a monitor.
+Mona: I imagine him touring these Russian AI labs and stopping at someone’s desk.
+He taps his finger on this poor programmer’s monitor.

 Alvin: Trying to act offhand.